vinci-grape/Learning-based-Models-for-VD/README.md

 ###  D2: Interpretation of Learning-based Models for Vulnerability Detection
-We use different interpretability techniques for different models, e.g., GNNExplainer for Devin and attention mechanism for LineVul.
+We use different interpretability techniques for different models, e.g., GNNExplainer for Devin and the attention mechanism for LineVul.

-We obtained the attention value of each token as much as possible and visualized it using HTML, an example of LineVul visualization is shown below
+We obtained the attention value of each token as much as possible and visualized it using HTML.
+An example of LineVul visualization is shown below

 ![arc](imgs/linevul_15.png)
 <p align="center"> LineVul interpretation result on CVE-2016-15006 </p>

-To get these visualizations, you need to modify the configuration file(e.g. `config.json`) on the trained models so that they run the `do_interpret`.
+To get these visualizations, you need to modify the configuration file(e.g., `config.json`) on the trained models so that they run the `do_interpret`.

 In order to obtain the degree of attention the model pays to different statement types, we use [tree-sitter](https://github.com/tree-sitter/tree-sitter)

-We also saved thel last hidden vector of the final output of the model before making the binary classification and saved it as `test_tSNE_embedding.pkl`.
+We also saved the last hidden vector of the final output of the model before making the binary classification and saved it as `test_tSNE_embedding.pkl`.
-Then  use [sklearn](https://scikit-learn.org/)'s tSNE model to explore class separation performance.
+Then  use [sklearn](https://scikit-learn.org/)'s t-SNE model to explore class separation performance.

 See more code under `RQ/RQ4`